Bullet Resistant Glass Standards

-When considering force protection for a building or safe room three areas must be considered: Blast, Ballistics, and Forced Entry.
+When considering force protection for a building or safe room four areas must be considered: Blast, Ballistics, Forced Entry and Storm Impact.
 United States Bullet Proofing has expertise in all of these areas resulting in a more robust product even when protecting against a single threat.

 The most common ballistic standards are UL 752 and the National Institute of Justice (NIJ).
 Both are summarized below.
 When ordering products, please specify the required level of ballistic protection.